pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 ## Overview

 JWTs provide a secure and efficient means to authenticate and authorize users before they can access upstream services behind Pomerium.
 By default, Pomerium secures these connections over TLS, but you can also configure Pomerium to provide an additional layer of security with **JWT authentication** at the application level.
-This way, even if other security checks fail, the upstream application can still grant or deny access based on the authenticity of the JWT.
+This way, even if other security checks fail, the upstream service can grant or deny access based on the authenticity of the JWT.

 ## Why JWT authentication?

-**Identity and request verification**
+**Identity verification**

-JWT authentication through Pomerium provides a way for your upstream services to verify three things before accepting an incoming request:

-- **JWT verification**: Did Pomerium issue and sign the user's JWT?
-- **Identity verification**: Is this user who they say they are?
-- **Request verification**: Did Pomerium handle the incoming request?
+JWT authentication through Pomerium enables an upstream service to verify a user's identity based on claims contained in the JWT.
+Pomerium signs and issues a new JWT based on the ID token received from the service's configured identity provider, so the upstream service can trust that the claims were not modified in transit.

+**Request verification**

+Because Pomerium handles each request before forwarding it, the upstream service can verify that Pomerium processed the request.

 An upstream service behind Pomerium should only accept an incoming request if it can confirm that the JWT is valid, the user's identity is authenticated, and that Pomerium processed the request.

 **Single Sign-on (SSO)**

 You can configure upstream services to accept JWTs sent by Pomerium to achieve an SSO authentication flow.
-This capability is completely free and relatively easy to configure depending on the upstream service and your identity provider.
+This capability is completely free and relatively easy to configure depending on the upstream service and your [identity provider](/docs/identity-providers).

 :::info Implement SSO with Pomerium